harness-community/harness-community.github.io/docs/submit_blog_pr.md

 > _Note:_ If you're planning to submit more than one blog, then create a PR for each one of them.

-9. Change to `blog` directory and create a blog directory with the format YYYY-MM-DD-NAME (eg: 2022-10-01-drone):
+9. Change to the `blog` directory and create a blog directory with the format YYYY-MM-DD-NAME (eg: 2022-10-01-drone):

 ```bash
 cd website/blog
 mkdir YYYY-MM-DD-NAME
 ```
-This date is considered as a blog published date and displayed on the blog page. `NAME` can match the project/category of your blog.
+This date is considered a blog published date and is displayed on the blog page. `NAME` can match the project/category of your blog.

 10. Create a markdown file and add the blog contents in markdown format: